 Extra Dark Roast

 Dark brown roast, shiny with oil, deep caramel undertones with no acidity.
 At this stage, the beans are well roasted with little existence of aroma or flavors of the coffee.

 - Extra fine coffee – great for espressos

 - Medium grind coffee – best for drip / pour over coffee makers

 - Coarse grind coffee – great for French press and Chemex

 - Extra coarse coffee – ideal for cold brew

-There are no hard and fast rules when it comes how many coffee grind size that exists.
-It is a mixture of choices depending on the type of coffee drinks to be made, the type of coffee maker or espresso machine to be used and personal preference.
+There are no hard and fast rules when it comes to how many coffee grind size that exists.
+It is a mixture of choices depending on the type of coffee drinks to be made, the type of coffee maker or espresso machine to be used, and personal preference.

 With the recent changes in the coffee market and the rise in popularity of Lattes, Frappuccinos and other sugary coffee drinks, coffee houses have resorted to using cheaper coffee beans in their coffee, which has hurt the Latin American countries’ economy.